th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check1.md

 [th2-demo-script: ver-1.5.4-main_scenario](https://github.com/th2-net/th2-demo-script/tree/ver-1.5.4-main_scenario) - the GitHub repository for the demo script.
 This repository contains
 - config files: update the Act service and check1 service.yaml config files.
 These files should be edited, after cloning the required version of the demo script, with hostnames and ports from Kubernetes cluster.
-- support functions: contains the check functions
+- support functions: contains the check functions.
 - required libraries text : import the required version of the th2-grpc-check1 library by editing requirements.txt file.

 th2-infra-schema-demo is a schema developed for demonstrating th2.
 The repository contains the schema environments (branches) that are used to create the th2 environment (a th2 cluster in a namespace) in Kubernetes.

-This is a [link](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.4-main_scenario/boxes) to the `.yaml` config files  of all components, including check1, in the branch ver-1.5.4-main_scenario.
+This is a [link](https://github.com/th2-net/th2-infra-schema-demo/tree/ver-1.5.4-main_scenario/boxes) to the `.yaml` config files  of all components, including **check1**, in the branch ver-1.5.4-main_scenario.
 The th2-infra-schema-demo repository is used to create the th2 environment (a namespace) in the kubernetes cluster.

 ### Class diagrams
 ![](/img/boxes/exactpro/check1/message_definitions.png  "Figure 9.
 Definitions of a message and related definitions")